MS-101/OOP-projekt/README.txt

 dexterity - increases piercing damage intelligence - increases skill power

 Players can learn and upgrade skills.
-They can also buy better equipment and consumables.
+They can also buy equipment and consumables.

 Consumables explained
 - they can be used in combat only
-- you can have at most 10 potions of each type
+- you can have at most 10 consumables of each type
 - there are currently 2 consumables - hp potion (heals hp) and mp potion (heals mp)

 Items explained